Wimal Dissanayake

-Wimal Dissanayake (born September 6, 1939) is a Sri Lankan creative writer, literary critic, and leading scholar in Asian cinema and Asian communication theory.
-He was a Senior Fellow and an Assistant Director of the Institute of Culture and Communication at the East-West Center in Honolulu, Hawaii.
-He was the Founding Editor of the East-West Film Journal.
+Wimal Dissanayake (6 September 1939 – 7 August 2026) was a Sri Lankan creative writer, literary critic and leading scholar in Asian cinema and Asian communication theory.
+He was a Senior Fellow and an assistant director of the Institute of Culture and Communication at the East-West Center in Honolulu, Hawaii.
+He was the founding editor of the East-West Film Journal.

-Education
+Early life and education

-Dissanayake is from Nikaveva, a village about 35 kilometers away from Kurunegala town.
+Dissanayake was born on 6 September 1939, and came from Nikaveva, a village about 35 kilometres away from Kurunegala town.
 Both of his parents were school teachers.
 He attended high school at Trinity College, Kandy.
 He studied with an eminent dramatist, Ediriweera Sarachchandra.
 Dissanayake graduated from the University of Peradeniya with a B.A. degree upon graduating from the university, which merged while he was there with the University of Ceylon.
 He then earned an M.A. from the University of Pennsylvania and a Ph.D. from the University of Cambridge.
 He received Fulbright and Rockefeller Fellowships.